The ACTIONFINDER: An unsupervised deep learning algorithm for calculating actions and the acceleration field from a set of orbit segments: Results

-\citet{1998MNRAS.294..429D} fitted plausible axisymmetric density models of the main Galactic components to kinematic observations of the Milky Way to derive the potential of the Galaxy.
+We now examine the performance of our method with two reasonably realistic Galactic potential models, by \citet{1998MNRAS.294..429D} and \citet{2014MNRAS.445.3133P}, who fitted plausible axisymmetric density models of the main Galactic components to kinematic observations of the Milky Way.
 These useful models have been incorporated into the {\tt AGAMA} package \citep{2019MNRAS.482.1525V}, which now allows one to transform the actions and angles of test particles in these potentials to positions and velocities with the Torus Mapping.
-We created a set of random orbits (each with fixed triplet of actions) in the \citet{1998MNRAS.294..429D} model `1' in a similar way to that described in Section~\ref{sec:isochrone_model}, and as before we selected $N=8$ random points along the orbits, recording their input actions and angles values, their $(\pmb{x}, \pmb{v})$ values generated with the Torus Mapping, as well as their output $(\pmb{\theta''}, \pmb{J''})$ values found by {\tt ACTIONFINDER}.
+We first consider model `1' of \citet{1998MNRAS.294..429D}, in which we integrated a set of random orbits (each with fixed triplet of actions) in a similar way to that described in Section~\ref{sec:isochrone_model}, and as before we selected $N=8$ random points along the orbits, recording their input actions and angles values, their $(\pmb{x}, \pmb{v})$ values generated with the Torus Mapping, as well as their output $(\pmb{\theta''}, \pmb{J''})$ values found by \texttt{ACTIONFINDER}.
 For these tests the toy isochrone $M$ and $b$ parameters are left free.

-Using $S=1024$, the {\tt ACTIONFINDER} recovers the Torus Mapping input action-angle coordinates with an error of $\delta \pmb{J''}=8.0\kms \kpc$ in action (i.e. $\sim 0.4$\% of the Sun's action) and $\delta \pmb{\theta''}=7.4\deg$ in angle.
+Using $S=1024$, the \texttt{ACTIONFINDER} recovers the Torus Mapping input action-angle coordinates with an error of $\delta \pmb{J''}=8.0\kms \kpc$ in action (i.e. $\sim 0.4$\% of the Sun's action) and $\delta \pmb{\theta''}=7.4\deg$ in angle.
 The model accelerations are also recovered to $\delta \pmb{a}=2.6$\%.
-These errors are calculated as the mean absolute deviation between the Torus Mapping input values and the {\tt ACTIONFINDER} predictions.
+These errors are calculated as the mean absolute deviation between the Torus Mapping input values and the \texttt{ACTIONFINDER} predictions.
 With these noise-less data (possessing only shot-noise), the derived $(\pmb{\theta''},\pmb{J''})$ are not very sensitive to the sample size.
 If instead we set $S=128 (16)$, we obtain an action error of $\delta \pmb{J''}=11.2 (18.1)\kms \kpc$ and the angle error is $\delta \pmb{\theta''}=8.0\deg$ ($9.1\deg$).
 In Fig.~\ref{fig:loss} we show the evolution of the loss function in these three tests.

 As a comparison, we also transformed back the positions and velocities of each particle into action-space with the St\"ackel-fudge in {\tt AGAMA}.
-In this case, the mean absolute deviation between the Torus Mapping input actions and the St\"ackel-fudge estimate is $44 \kms \kpc$, $5$ times less accurate than with the {\tt ACTIONFINDER}.
+In this case, the mean absolute deviation between the Torus Mapping input actions and the St\"ackel-fudge estimate is $44 \kms \kpc$, $5$ times less accurate than with the \texttt{ACTIONFINDER}.

 With $S=1024$ the inverse transformation algorithm (which is basically the same transformation as the one done with the Torus Mapping to generate positions and velocities) recovers the $(\pmb{x},\pmb{v})$ originally generated with the Torus Mapping to an accuracy of $\delta \pmb{x}=0.24\kpc$ and $\delta \pmb{v}=4.4\kms$.